sjbylo/container-workshop/05-import-the-image-into-openshift/README.md

 If you are not logged in to OpenShift, use the following to log in:

 ```
-oc login -u YOUR_USERNAME https://master.openshift.example.com/
+oc login -u YOUR_USERNAME https://ENTER_THE_OPENSHIFT_HOSTNAME_HERE/
 <enter your password>
 ```
-(Your instructor will provide you with the OpenShift URL.).
+`Your instructor will provide you with the OpenShift hostname in the shared workshop notes document.`

 # Create a project